-The city’s goal with the Lyndale reconstruction is to address safety and comfort in design through reduced vehicle speeds along the corridor and by reallocating space to accommodate walking, bicycling, transit, parking, snow storage, and green space while maintaining adequate traffic capacity for motor vehicles.
+The city’s goal with the Lyndale reconstruction was to address safety and comfort in design through reduced vehicle speeds along the corridor and by reallocating space to accommodate walking, bicycling, transit, parking, snow storage, and green space while maintaining adequate traffic capacity for motor vehicles.
 The approximate limits of the project are 66th Street to 76th Street.

 If you have questions about the project, don’t hesitate to contact the project hotline:

 The project goals for the Lyndale Avenue Project were adapted from the City of Richfield’s Guiding Principles:

 Starting Monday, April 6, the City’s contractor returned to town to wrap-up the Lyndale Avenue Reconstruction Project.
 As always, contact the Lyndale Ave project hotline at 612-861-9793 with questions or concerns.